Martial arts films are a famous subgenre of modern action films that rely heavily on the philosophies of different martial arts.

 Li Lianjie (courtesy name Yangzhong), better known by his stage name Jet Li, is a Chinese film actor, film producer, martial artist, and retired Wushu champion who was born in Beijing.

-After three years of training with acclaimed Wushu teacher Wu Bin, Li won his first national championship for the Beijing Wushu Team.
+After three years of training with acclaimed Wushu teacher Wu Bin, Jet Li won his first national championship for the Beijing Wushu Team.

-After retiring from competitive Wushu at age 19, he went on to win great acclaim in China as an actor, making his debut with the film Shaolin Temple (1982).
+After retiring from competitive Wushu at age 19, Jet Li went on to win great acclaim in China as an actor, making his debut with the film Shaolin Temple (1982).
+He went on to star in many critically acclaimed martial arts epic films.

 Chuck Norris